agrif/django-cannen/README.md

 played.
 If you do not wish for this to happen, set `CANNEN_GARBAGE_COLLECT` to `False` in your settings file.

+By default, Cannen also has a library feature which is disable.
+To enable this feature, set
+`CANNEN_ENABLE_LIBRARY` to `True` in your settings file.
+To get the most out of your Library experience, you'll likely want to disable the Garbase Collector as well, as listed directly above.

 If you are running an Icecast stream, you can set the `CANNEN_LISTEN_URLS` setting to a list of `(name, url)` tuples to show on the default template.
 For example,